Sodium Laureth Sulfate-Free Skin Care, SLS in Seventh Generation Laundry Detergent

-Laureth sulfate free skin care means you have to give up coconut oil.
-Just about all Laureth or Lauryl Sulfate (SLS) comes from coconut oil.
+Achieving laureth sulfate-free skin care means you have to give up coconut oil.
+Just about all laureth or lauryl sulfate (SLS) comes from coconut oil.
 A little may come from Palm oil.
-From these plants we make soaps and cleansers.
+From these plants, we make soaps and cleansers.

-It comes as no surprise that Unilever has bought "Seventh Generations Detergent".
-The CEO of the Vermont registered company Replogle ran several Unilever cosmetic sections including Burt's Bee's.
-There is no evidence that very many of the products were ever made in Vermont.
+It comes as no surprise that Unilever bought "Seventh Generation Detergent".
+The CEO of the Vermont registered company, Replogle, ran several Unilever cosmetic sections including Burt's Bees.
+There is little evidence that many of the products were made in Vermont.

-Laureth sulfate free skin care means we exclude dubious chemicals
+Laureth sulfate-free skin care means excluding dubious chemicals

 When we exclude things like SLS, we exclude many other related chemical problems.
 For example, many Aveeno products contain things you could recognize as an allergen.
-And CereVe a popular cream within the medical field has numerous dubious ingredients.
+Even CereVe, a popular cream within the medical field, has numerous dubious ingredients.

-Consequently, your skin really needs laureth sulfate free skin care (you do not want to eat SLS either).
-People have found SLS in human fat.
-SLS has a most powerful vaccine-detergent effect.
-It prepares oils to help make your body allergic.
+Consequently, your skin needs laureth sulfate-free skin care (you do not want to eat SLS either).
+People have even found SLS in human fat.
+SLS has a very powerful vaccine-detergent effect which interacts with oils to help make an allergy.
 Yes, you can become allergic to most anything dissolved in oil, water, and vaccine detergents.
-But without the "vaccine super detergent" you probably will not develop an allergy.
+But without the "vaccine super detergent," you likely will not develop an allergy.

-Laureth sulfate free skin care means real help to those with a history of atopy or eczema
+Laureth sulfate-free skin care means real help for those with a history of atopy or eczema

-We have long known that such folks take much less SLS to have a skin reaction.
+We have long known that it takes much less SLS for eczema and atopic individuals to have a skin reaction.

-So that means folks with a history of skin problems really need to be aware of the fact that "Seventh Generation" Laundry Detergent is Sodium Laurel Sulfate.
-So from two perspectives calling this detergent "plant based" is deceptive.
+That means individuals with a history of skin problems really need to be aware of the fact that "Seventh Generation" and many other laundry detergents contain sodium laurel sulfate.
+So, from two perspectives calling this detergent "plant based" is deceptive.
 One: SLS use contributes to the loss of the world's jungles.
-Two: you stand a chance of being sensitive to it if you have skin sensitivities.
+Two: you stand a chance of irritation if you have skin sensitivities.

-Ceela recommends to not put creams containing the powerful "vaccine super detergents" used in vaccines.
-Unfortunately, almost all creams use these powerful detergents: lecithins, sorbitans or Sulfated-fats like SLS.
+Ceela recommends not putting on creams containing powerful "super detergents" used in vaccines.
+Unfortunately, almost all creams use these powerful detergents: lecithins, sorbitans or sulfated-fats like SLS.

-Your skin will feel instantly the absence of all detergents in Ceela skin creams.
-In 2-3 weeks, your skin will have a beautiful full feel, at the very least a reduction in the appearance of fine lines.
+Your skin will instantly recognize the absence of all detergents in Ceela skin creams.
+In 2-3 weeks, your skin will have a beautiful full feel and at the very least, a reduction in the appearance of fine lines.
 Remember, nutrition builds health.
-Health radiates beauty.
+And health radiates beauty.

-On the other hand, once your skin understands the difference of laureth sulfate free creams, it will tell you: please no more detergent-based creams.
-You use detergents to wash off grime and rinse thoroughly.
-Soap and Cleansers are detergents.
-You do not want these to penetrate your skin and enter your body, and sodium lauryl sulfate (SLS) does this in spades.
-Consequently, many people get terrible rashes with specific laundry soaps.
-In theory SLS, at some concentration will cause eczema.
-If you have had allergies you will e more sensitive to this.
-You can make a choice for the only detergent free natural creams.
+Once your skin is used to the difference from laureth sulfate-free creams, it will tell you "please no more detergent-based creams."
+You wash off grime and then rinse thoroughly.
+Soap and cleansers are detergents.
+You do not want these to penetrate your skin and enter your body, but sodium lauryl sulfate (SLS) does this in spades.
+As a consequence, many people get terrible rashes with specific laundry soaps and in theory, SLS at some concentrations will cause eczema.
+If you have allergies you will be more sensitive to this.
+You can make a choice to use the only detergent-free natural creams.
 We even have a patent on the process.

 If you see the words laureth, lauric, laurate on any product and you have eczema, do not buy the product!

-Testing people with atopic dermatitis and eczema with dilute sodium laurel sulfate had real problems compared to people without a history of these.
+Testing people with atopic dermatitis and eczema with dilute sodium laurel sulfate had real problems.
+These were much worse compared to people without a history of skin problems.
 Further Dr. Nassif showed that if you had a history of atopic dermatitis, it still took less SLS to cause a skin problem.